Research Grants and Awards

 Please submit the application via electronic file in Microsoft Word or Adobe PDF format as described above to the NPF website here.
 We will only accept applications electronically please do not mail a paper copy to the NPF office.

-Notification The notification of the decision of the Board of Directors regarding funding will be mailed to the applicant and the Institutional Representative after the Board meets, usually in April.
+Notification The notification of the decision of the Board of Directors regarding funding will be mailed to the applicant and the Institutional Representative after the Board meets, usually in late April or early May.